Student-centered 2023 version

-My attention was drawn to the book by Natalie England, a PhD student working with Karin Lesnik-Oberstein on a range of subjects, including autism, transgender, pedagogy.
+My attention was drawn to the book by Natalie England, who is currently working with Karin Lesnik-Oberstein on a PhD engaging a range of subjects, including autism, transgender, pedagogy.

 The first two chapters of the book read Children's Literature Criticism, as this is taken to relate to wider writing on education in the UK.
 The middle section of the book is a questioning reading of Carl Rogers on gender, and a National Association for the Teaching of English publication that argues for contextual rather than close reading approaches to English provision.
 The final two chapters work through reactionary calls for a revolution in pedagogy, the first arguing that ICT and the free market will liberate the learner, the second that sex difference should be at the forefront of UK education provision.

 Natalie has very kindly (and expertly) proof-read the document for me.

 A print version is also now available.
 Please contact us through this site for more information. .